jackharbon/fit-2-ger-mobile-app/README.md

 ## License

 Distributed under the GNU GENERAL PUBLIC LICENSE License.
-See <a href="LICENSE.txt">`LICENSE.txt` </a> for more information.
+See <a href="https://github.com/jackharbon/fit-2-ger-mobile-app/blob/main/LICENSE">`LICENSE.txt` </a> for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>